seekingalpha/puppet-auditbeat/README.md

 ## Description

-Install and configure Kibana5 as easy as include a single module and add all attributes through hiera.
+Install and configure Metricbeat as easy as include a single module and add all attributes through hiera.

 ## Setup